ryan-thompson/robustsubsets/README.md

 ## Usage

-The `rss` function is the primary function for robust subset selection - it calls `rss.fit` and `rss.cv` to fit and cross-validate the model over various values of `k` and `h`.
+The `rss` function is the primary function for robust subset selection, it calls `rss.fit` and `rss.cv` to fit and cross-validate the model over various values of `k` and `h`.